Department of Agricultural Sciences

 The department is pleased to have various scholarships available to graduate students.
 Scholarships are usually one-time awards and are not automatically renewable.
 A student may reapply in subsequent years if eligibility requirements are met.
 Students MUST be registered for six or more hours in Agriculture or related courses each semester or forfeit the scholarship for that semester.

 The Scholarship4Kats program must be used to apply for departmental scholarships.
 Please note that application and admittance to the University is required prior to being able to access Scholarship4Kats.
-The program enables you to apply for all scholarships for which you are eligible, including those outside the Department of Agricultural Sciences and Engineering Technology.
+The program enables students to apply for all scholarships for which they are eligible, including those outside the Department of Agricultural Sciences.
 The deadline for departmental scholarships is November 1; non-departmental scholarship deadlines vary.

-Principles and techniques of bonding and fusing metallic materials by the electric and oxyacetylene processes.
-Study of fluxes, chemicals, and oxidants used in joining metal.
-Joining of non-metallic materials by mechanical and chemical means.
+Student explore principles and techniques of bonding and fusing metallic materials by the electric and oxyacetylene processes.
+Students study fluxes, chemicals, and oxidants used in joining metal as well as the joining of non-metallic materials by mechanical and chemical means.

 AGRI 5310.
 Mchnzd Harvest & Hand Ag Prods.
 3 Hours.

-Fundamentals of selection, service, and operation of agricultural harvesting machines.
-Analysis and development of mechanical systems to feed and care for livestock.
-Storage and handling facilities for agricultural products.
+Students study the fundamentals of selection, service, and operation of agricultural harvesting machines as well as the analysis and development of mechanical systems to feed and care for livestock.
+In addition, storage and handling facilities for agricultural products are discussed.

 AGRI 5330.
 Advanced Rural Utilities.
 3 Hours.

 This course is an advanced study of physiological and endocrine factors affecting growth and performance of domestic animals.
-The course includes the study of meat animal growth and developmental processes as they affect body and carcass composition, carcass quality and retail value.
+The course may include the study of meat animal growth and developmental processes as they affect body and carcass composition, carcass quality and retail value.

 Prerequisite: Graduate standing.